crossplane/crossplane/README.md

 * Provide feedback on our [roadmap](ROADMAP.md).

-The Crossplane community meeting takes place every other [Thursday at 10:00am Pacific Time].
+The Crossplane community meeting takes place every other [Thursday at 10:00am Pacific Time][community meeting time].
 Anyone who wants to discuss the direction of the project, design and implementation reviews, or raise general questions with the broader community is encouraged to join.

 * Meeting link: <https://zoom.us/j/425148449?pwd=NEk4N0tHWGpEazhuam1yR28yWHY5QT09>
 * [Current agenda and past meeting notes]